Start Printed Page 21756

-Take notice that on August 10, 2015, WBI Energy Transmission, Inc. (WBI), 1250 West Century Avenue, Bismarck, North Dakota 58503, filed in Docket No. CP15-542-000 a prior notice request pursuant to sections 157.205 and 157.210 of the Commission's regulations under the Natural Gas Act (NGA), as amended, requesting authorization to install and operate new mainline natural gas facilities in North Dakota (Project).
-Specifically, WBI proposes to: (i) Install a new 1,380 horsepower compressor unit at the Charbonneau Compressor Station in McKenzie County; (ii) retrofit the existing compressor unit at the Williston Compressor Station in Williams County; (iii) install an additional regulator at the Minot Transfer Station in Ward County; and (iv) install various appurtenances.
-WBI states that the Project will make available an additional 18,200 dekatherms per day of firm transportation capacity from the Bakken Shale to an existing interconnect with Northern Border Pipeline Company at an estimated cost of $3,650,000, all as more fully set forth in the application which is on file with the Commission and open to public inspection.
-The filing may also be viewed on the Web at http://www.ferc.gov using the “eLibrary” link.
+Take notice that on April 1, 2014, WBI Energy Transmission, Inc. (WBI Energy), 1250 West Century Avenue, Bismarck, North Dakota 58501, filed a prior notice application pursuant to sections 157.205 and 157.211 of the Federal Energy Regulatory Commission's (Commission) regulations under the Natural Gas Act (NGA), and WBI Energy's blanket certificate issued in Docket No. CP82-487-000, for authorization to construct and operate delivery point facilities in Stark County, North Dakota.
+Specifically, WBI Energy seeks authority to construct, own and operate a new meter station that will provide up to 9.744 million cubic feet (MMcf) per day of natural gas service to Dakota Prairie Refining, LLC.
+Additionally, WBI Energy proposes to relocate the existing Dickson West town border station (Dickson West TBS) and purchase approximately 6,300 feet of existing steel natural gas pipeline from Montana-Dakota (DPR Lateral), all as more fully set forth in the application, which is open to the public for inspection.
+The filing may also be viewed on the web at http://www.ferc.gov using the “eLibrary” link.
 Enter the docket number excluding the last three digits in the docket number field to access the document.
-For assistance, please contact FERC Online Support at FERCOnlineSupport@ferc.gov or toll free at (866) 208-3676, or TTY, contact (202) 502-8659.
+For assistance, contact FERC at FERCOnlineSupport@ferc.gov or call toll-free, (866) 208-3676 or TTY, (202) 502-8659.

-Any questions concerning this application may be directed to Keith A. Tiggelaar, Director of Regulatory Affairs, WBI Energy Transmission, Inc., 1250 West Century Avenue, Bismarck, North Dakota 58503, by telephone at (701) 530-1560 or by email at email@example.com.
+Any questions regarding this application should be directed to Keith A. Tiggelaar, Director of Regulatory Affairs, WBI Energy Transmission, Inc., 1250 West Century Avenue, Bismarck, North Dakota 58503, or (701)-530-1560 or by email firstname.lastname@example.org.

 Persons who wish to comment only on the environmental review of this project should submit an original and two copies of their comments to the Secretary of the Commission.
 Environmental commenter's will be placed on the Commission's environmental mailing list, will receive copies of the environmental documents, and will be notified of meetings associated with the Commission's environmental review process.
 Environmental commenter's will not be required to serve copies of filed documents on all other parties.
 However, the non-party commentary, will not receive copies of all documents filed by other parties or issued by the Commission (except for the mailing of environmental documents issued by the Commission) and will not have the right to seek court review of the Commission's final order.